AWAvenue/AWAvenueAdsWebSite/en/Sub.md

 **Before subscribing to these rules, please read the [User Agreement](./Protocol.md) in full and ensure you have the capability to handle potential issues.**
 :::

-**The following subscription links are for the official version of the Autumn Breeze Ad Rules.
+**The following subscription links are for the official version of the AWAvenue Ads Rule.
 They include:**

 - Github Raw: